Distribution Transformer Manufacturers in China

 The American style box type combination transformer has a structure divided into two parts: front and rear.
 The front part is a wiring cabinet, which includes high and low voltage terminals, high-voltage load switches, plug-in fuses, high-voltage tap changer operating handles, oil level gauges, oil temperature gauges, etc; The rear is the fuel tank body and heat dissipation fins, and the transformer winding, iron core, high-voltage load switch, and plug-in fuse are all located inside the fuel tank body.
 The box adopts a fully sealed structure.
 The integrated box has recently been developed by domestic manufacturers, but its application is not yet widespread.
 It is a double-layer structure, with high and low voltage rooms placed above the transformer room.

 European, American, and integrated box transformers each have their own advantages and disadvantages.
 European box transformers have a larger volume, and high and low voltage switches and transformers are all located in a large shell, which has poor heat dissipation conditions and requires the installation of mechanical exhaust devices.
 American style box transformers have relatively good heat dissipation conditions due to the direct external heat dissipation of transformer cooling fins, but their appearance is worse than European style, making it difficult to match with green environments such as residential communities.
-The integrated box transformer occupies less land and has similar advantages and disadvantages to American box transformers.
+The integrated box transformer in a compact design and has similar advantages and disadvantages to American box transformers.
 In addition, American and integrated box transformers can only be manufactured in China with a capacity of 630kVA or less, while European box transformers can reach 1250kVA.

 The models of ordinary box type substations are divided into three categories